 There are some things you’ll need to put your CV together:

 - A computer.
-If you don’t have one, go to your local library or use a computer at school.
+If you don’t have one, go to your local library or use a computer at school/ a friends/ family member

 - Work experience details.
 What did you do while you were there?
 Did you get a reference from the company?

-- Personal references.
-From a friend or member of your family.
+- References.
+From an employer, a teacher, a friend or member of your family.